ManApart/quest-command/notes.md

 ### Combat

+Should be reworked to use new body system

 #### Thoughts and Description

 Battle commands (attack, defend etc) allow a hand to be specified or default to the hand that has the weapon with the most damage etc for that skill